 And a fat-to-protein ratio of about 54%.

-When you consider the protein-boosting effects of the alfalfa meal and yeast culture, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, alfalfa and flaxseed, this looks like the profile of a kibble still containing a moderate amount of meat.

-Beaverdam Dog Food is a plant-based kibble using a moderate amount of beef, chicken and pork meals as its main sources of animal protein, thus earning the brand 4 stars.
+Beaverdam includes both grain and grain-free dry dog foods using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.